Chevalley Supergroups of type D(2,1;a): Introduction

 \section{Introduction}

 {\ } \footnote{\ 2010 {\it MSC}\;: \, Primary 14M30, 14A22; Secondary 17B20.} In his work of 1955, Chevalley provided a combinatorial construction of all simple affine algebraic groups over any field.
 In particular, his method led to an existence theorem for simple affine algebraic groups: one starts with a simple (complex, finite-dimensional) Lie algebra and a simple module $ V $ for it, and realizes the required group as a closed subgroup of $ \rGL(V) \, $.
-Furthermore, Chevalley's construction can be recast as to provide a description of all simple affine groups as group schemes over $ \Z \, $.
+This can also be recast as to provide a description of all simple affine groups as group schemes over $ \Z \, $.

-In \cite{fg} the philosophy of Chevalley was revisited in the context of supergeometry.
+In \cite{fg1} the philosophy of Chevalley was revisited in the context of supergeometry.
 The outcome is a construction of affine supergroups whose tangent Lie superalgebra is of {\sl classical type}.
-However, some exceptions were left out, namely the cases when the Lie superalgebra is of type $ D(2,1;a) $ and the parameter $ a $ is not an integer number.
-The present work fills in this gap.
+However, some exceptions were left out, namely the cases when the Lie superalgebra is of type $ D(2,1;a) $ and the parameter $ a $ is not an integer number; the present work fills in this gap.
+As the case of simple Lie superalgebras of Cartan type is solved in \cite{ga}, this paper completes the program of constructing connected affine supergroups associated with any simple Lie superalgebra.

 By ``affine supergroup'' here I mean a representable functor from the category $ \salg $ of commutative superalgebras --- over some fixed ground ring --- to the category $ \grps $ of groups: in other words, an affine supergroup-scheme, identified with its functor of points.
-Thus we adopt the functorial language (\`a la Grothendieck, say) from scratch.
-The general procedure developed in \cite{fg} proceeds in two steps: first, one constructs a functor from $ \salg $ to $ \grps \, $, recovering Chevalley's ideas to define the values of such a group functor on each superalgebra $ A $ --- i.e., to define its $ A $--points; second, one proves that the sheafification of this functor is representable.
+In \cite{fg1}, one first constructs a functor from $ \salg $ to $ \grps \, $, recovering Chevalley's ideas to define the values of such a group functor on each superalgebra $ A $ --- i.e., to define its $ A $--points; then one proves that the sheafification of this functor is representable --- hence it is an affine supergroup-scheme.

-For the case $ D(2,1;a) $ --- with $ \, a \not\in \Z \, $ --- one needs a careful modification of the general procedure of \cite {fg}; thus the presentation hereafter will detail those steps which need changes, and will simply refer to \cite{fg} for those where the original arguments still work unchanged.
+For the case $ D(2,1;a) $ --- with $ \, a \not\in \Z \, $ --- one needs a careful modification of the general procedure of \cite {fg1}; thus the presentation hereafter will detail those steps which need changes, and will simply refer to \cite{fg1} for those where the original arguments still work unchanged.

 The initial datum is a simple Lie superalgebra $ \, \fg = D(2,1;a) \, $.